asheroto/winget-install/.github/README.md

         -   Installs **appx** package using aka.ms URL
 -   [Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml/) is installed
     -   Primary method
+        -   If Windows 10 or Server 2022, alternate method is forced so that older version of prerequisite is used
         -   Determines the direct download URL for the **appx** package
         -   Installs **appx** package using direct download URL
     -   Alternate method (if primary download URL fails)